How To Solo Shoot a Cinematic Wedding Film (Without Going Crazy)

 If the settings for the wedding day are especially beautiful or historic, I will plan on spending a little more time to capture these shots.
 I capture these now so I don't need to later, when things become rushed and it also helps me be a little more familiar with the locations.

-Join the Bridal Prep as she is nearing completion with her makeup
+Join the Bridal Prep as her makeup is nearing completion

-Most women do not want the "transformation" recorded, but rather shots that show her in the most glamorous and flattering way, so I like to wait until near the end of makeup.
+I like to wait until near the end of makeup before I start filming as I won’t be including pre-makeup footage .
 It also allows the bridesmaids more time as a lady troupe without a camera in their face.
 Typically I don't need more than 10-15 minutes during this time as I don't want this segment to take up a sizable portion of the highlight film, I'm mostly looking for a few artistic shots to include, so this is the time that I will experiment a bit more with angles, light, prisms, or foreground elements.

 Fake the Groom Prep if needed